apache/solr-operator/README.md

 - Create a Github Issue in this repo, describing your problem with as much detail as possible
 - Reach out on our Slack channel!

-There is a [#solr-operator](https://kubernetes.slack.com/messages/solr-operator) channel in the official Kubernetes slack workspace.
+Join us on the [#solr-operator](https://kubernetes.slack.com/messages/solr-operator) channel in the official Kubernetes slack workspace.

 ## Menu